bushra-31/Machine-Learning/README.md

 [![](https://raw.githubusercontent.com/bushra-31/Machine-Learning/main/Images.md/types%20of%20ml.jpeg)](http://https://raw.githubusercontent.com/bushra-31/Machine-Learning/main/Images.md/types%20of%20ml.jpeg)

+#### Following are the Data sets where few Techniques have been implemented
 - Firstly a basic statistical method has been done on IRIS data set.
+- IRIS data set is basically classification problem.
-Link provided below for the notebook
+- Logistic regression is the method used to classify the flowers Link provided below for the notebook
 - [link to jupyter notebook](https://github.com/bushra-31/Machine-Learning/blob/main/ML%20on%20IRIS%20data%20set/iris%20dataset%20new.ipynb "link to jupyter notebook")

+- Linear Regression on Sales data set
+- [link to jupyter notebook](